USFWS/secas/content/blog/2021-10-19-Fall-2021-updates-to-the-Southeast-Blueprint-and-SECAS-Goal-Report.md

 In this webinar, Rua will provide an overview of what’s new in this year’s Goal Report and Blueprint.
 He’ll also discuss key takeaways from [the SECAS symposium at this year’s SEAFWA annual meeting](/2021/09/28/Oct-18-SECAS-symposium-at-SEAFWA-will-be-fully-virtual/), which examined the role of SECAS in the America the Beautiful initiative and goal to conserve 30% of the nation’s lands and waters by 2030.

-A recording will be posted afterwards [to the calendar event on the South Atlantic website](https://www.southatlanticlcc.org/event/third-thursday-web-forum-fall-2021-updates-to-the-southeast-blueprint-and-secas-goal-report/), if you’re unable to attend.
+A recording will be posted afterwards to the calendar event on the South Atlantic website (EDIT: South Atlantic LCC website is no longer online; this link is currently unavailable), if you’re unable to attend.

 We'll skip the December web forum for the holidays, so this webinar will conclude the series for 2021.